 Details of Risk / Issue Audit Approach Audit findings reported in the previous audit We followed up on last year's audit issues during the audit.
 All issues were resolved except for one issue relating to excessive leave balance.
-Changes to accounting standards: • AASB 9 Financial Instruments We reviewed management's assessment of the impact of this accounting standard on the financial statements.
+Changes to accounting standards: AASB 9 Financial Instruments We reviewed management's assessment of the impact of this accounting standard on the financial statements.
 No significant impact of the standard for the Council.
-Changes to Local Government (Financial Management) Regulations that have been signalled by the Department of Local Government, Sport and Cultural Industries (DLGSCI): report. • Introduction of a \$5,000 asset capitalisation threshold - if mandated, local governments would need to expense existing assets below \$5,000.
-Associated with this, DLGSCI proposes that those assets below \$5,000 that are portable and attractive be included in a separate register.
+Changes to Local Government (Financial Management) Regulations that have been signalled by the Department of Local Government, Sport and Cultural Industries (DLGSCI): We assessed management's implementation of the changes to regulations and the effect on the financial report. • Introduction of a \$5,000 asset capitalisation threshold - if mandated, local governments would need to expense existing assets below \$5,000.
+Associated with this, DLGSCI proposes that those The adjustment to assets to comply with the new regulation has been made retrospectively. assets below \$5,000 that are portable and attractive be included in a separate register.
 Replacement of specific valuation dates for classes of assets with a requirement for assets to be A new accounting policy specifying the frequency for the revaluation of assets has been adopted. at fair value and revalued every 3 to 5 years.
 We have identified the following areas that we consider require additional focus during our 2018-19 local government audits: Related party disclosures Revenue recognition Revaluation of Plant & Equipment Unauthorised expenditure Unrecorded liabilities and expenses Fictitious employees Valuation and estimation on rehabilitation of landfill cells and site usage We reviewed the related audit evidence as part of our audit testing and confirmed that appropriate disclosures have been made in the financial statements.
 The following annual financial report items are derived from accounting estimates and hence will receive specific audit attention: Provision for annual and long service leave Fair value of assets and Infrastructure Impairment of assets Provision for Site Rehabilitation We reviewed the methodology and underlying data that management used when determining critical accounting estimates.
 We confirmed the reasonableness of the assumptions and corroborating representations.
 Important changes in management or the control environment There were no changes in management or the control environment impacting the audit risk.